itzmidinesh/advent-of-code/README.md

 This repo contains my solutions to the [AdventOfCode](https://adventofcode.com/) problems using [Python3](https://www.python.org/).
 The challenge is attempted to take part in the [Chingu 2023 Holiday Hackathon](https://wwww.chingu.io/) event.

+The solutions are modified with new variable names to improve readability but the logic remains the same as the original code I used to solve the puzzles.

 ## Results

 | Day                      | Stars  | Part 1   | Rank | Part 2   | Rank |